TechplexEngineer/ece331/notes/Day5.md

-# Day 5 - 1/29/13 Blake Bourque
+Title: Day 5
+Date: 1/29/13
+Published: true

 ## Questions on hw2
-mmap confusing function
+mmap is a confusing function, which has 6 Args:
-6 args
-Args:
-	-NULL
-	-pagesize
+-	NULL
+-	pagesize
-	-set protection read only
+-	set protection read only
-	-flags to sared map
+-	flags to sared map
-	-file descriptor from dev mem
+-	file descriptor from dev mem
-	-set offset
+-	set offset

-return pointer in our address space index into it
+It returns a pointer in our address space, so we can index into it

 ## Make and RegularExpressions (below)